celluloid/celluloid/README.md

 Copyright (c) 2013 Tony Arcieri.
 Distributed under the MIT License.
 See LICENSE.txt for further details.

+Contains code originally from the RubySpec project also under the MIT License.
+Copyright (c) 2008 Engine Yard, Inc. All rights reserved.

-Contains code originally from the RubySpec project also under the MIT License Copyright (c) 2008 Engine Yard, Inc. All rights reserved.
+Contains code originally from the 'OpenSSL for Ruby 2' project released under the Ruby license.
+Copyright (C) 2001 GOTOU YUUZOU.
+All rights reserved.